ControlSystemStudio/phoebus/applications/alarm/Readme.md

                 },
         "current_severity": String,
         "current_message":  String
+        "mode":     String,
     }

 The state topic JSON format for an alarm tree node:

     {
         "severity": String
+        "mode":     String,
     }

 At minimum, state updates this always contain a "severity".

+The "mode" will contain "maintenance" while the alarm server is in maintenance mode.
+For normal operational mode, the "mode" tag is omitted.

 An example message that could appear in a state topic: